geisa/specification/source/hardware.rst

 - Generic hardware interfaces such as GPIO, ADC, SPI, etc.

-Platform providers offering a GEISA EE |geisa-ee-globe| MUST provide a toolchain which allows application developers to compile applications written for the GEISA EE. [#]_
+Platform providers offering a GEISA EE |geisa-ee-globe| MUST provide a toolchain which allows application developers to build applications written for the GEISA EE. [#]_

 Metrology
 ^^^^^^^^^^^^^^^^^^

 GEISA specifically addresses edge computing enviroments used by electric utilities.
-It is assumed there there is a source of metrological data available on GEISA devices.
+It is assumed there is a source of metrological data available on GEISA devices.
 The GEISA API |geisa-api-gear| provides a mechanism for GEISA applications to obtain details regarding the metrological capabilities of the device (see :doc:`api/discovery`)